parse-community/docs/_includes/android/push-notifications.md

 When a push notification is received, the “title” is displayed in the status bar and the “alert” is displayed alongside the “title” when the user expands the notification drawer.
 If you choose to subclass `com.parse.ParsePushBroadcastReceiver`, be sure to replace that name with your class' name in the registration.

-Note that some Android emulators (the ones without Google API support) don't support GCM, so if you test your app in an emulator make sure to select an emulator image that has Google APIs installed.
+Note that some Android emulators (the ones without Google API support) don't support FCM, so if you test your app in an emulator make sure to select an emulator image that has Google APIs installed.

 ### Customizing Notifications